sviataslau/TicketFeed/README.md

 Miss a source or a target?
 You can write your own.
 Just inherit Source or Output and implement your own providers as you want.

-Possibilities are andless.
-For example, you can automate your reporting routine:just write a custom output which will fill the data in your reporting system.
+Possibilities are endless.
+For example, you can automate your reporting routine: just write a custom output which will fill the data in your reporting system.